rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  can agree upon such that our subjective and continuously changing perception of
  *value* can be rendered knowable.
+In other words, this is the *price* in a market.

 ???+ info "Bentleys and Cristals"
     There is a peculiar practice amongst Wall Street types